MITHZZ/BITCOIN-CRYPTO/README.md

 The model outputs the next price.
 It also does a computation based on the threshold set in the code (this is fed from the settings file).

-The information about the time stamp, predicted price, current real price and buy/sell decision is then written into a NoSQL-MongoDB.
+The information about the time stamp, predicted price, current real price and buy/sell decision is then written into a MySQL and NoSQL-MongoDB.

 Part 3: Visualization:- Tableau, R and Google charts.